The Black Sorrows: Later activity: 2009–present

 Camilleri continued performing with The Black Sorrows, The Revelators and Bakelite Radio at gigs with a changing roster of musicians.
 In late 2009 The Black Sorrows released a CD/DVD compilation pack, 4 Days in Sing Sing (2009).
 The DVD chronicles the making of the album, which consists of 17 tracks recorded live-in-the-studio at Sing Sing Studios in Melbourne.
-All tracks were versions of The Black Sorrows and Bakelite Radio tracks, and were played by the then-current line-up for both bands: Camilleri, Black, Carranza, and Creighton.
+All tracks were versions of The Black Sorrows and Bakelite Radio tracks.

-The 2010-2012 Black Sorrows line-up consisted of Camilleri, Carranza, Creighton, and the returning Floyd, alongside new vocalist Atlanta Coogan who joined in 2010.
+The 2010-2012 Black Sorrows line-up consisted of Camilleri, Carranza, Creighton, and Floyd, alongside new vocalist Atlanta Coogan who joined in 2010.
 In 2012 the line-up released Crooked Little Thoughts, a 72-page hard cover book including 3× CDs, photos, lyrics and the artwork of Victor Rubin.

 By 2013 the line-up had shuffled again.
 Camilleri and Carranza were now joined by Angus Burchall on drums, Mark Gray on bass guitar, and John McAll on keyboards and backing vocals.
-This Black Sorrows line-up would prove to be by far the longest lasting, releasing five albums over the next 8 years.

 The group released their 14th album Certified Blue produced by Camilleri and John McAll, on April Fool's Day 2014.
 A pair of follow-up albums, consisting of cover songs recorded during the Certified Blue sessions, were released simultaneously the following year.
 Entitled Endless Sleep Chapter 46 and Endless Sleep Chapter 47 produced by Camilleri and John McAll, these albums were issued on vinyl, with a CD version included as a bonus -- the CDs were not available to purchase separately.

 In September 2016, keeping the same line-up, The Black Sorrows released Faithful Satellite, produced by Camilleri and John McAll, their 17th studio album.

 2019 saw the release of Citizen John produced by Camilleri and recorded at Woodstock Studios in Melbourne.
 This was all Camilleri and Smith songs with the exception of Silvio, a Bob Dylan Robert Hunter cover.
-The band was still Camilleri, Carranza, Gray, Burchall, and John McAll.
+Drummer Angus Burchall left the band in this year, with Floyd returning as drummer and backing vocalist.

-By 2021, the line-up had shifted again, with a complete overhaul except for perennial frontman Camilleri.
-The band now consists of Camilleri, Shannon Bourne (guitar), Mitch Cairnes (bass), Peter Solley (keyboards) and the once again returning Tony Floyd (drums).
 The Black Sorrows released their 19th studio album, Saint Georges Road, in September 2021.

-In 2024, a new Black Sorrows studio album appeared entitled The Way We Do Business.
+In 2024, the Black Sorrows released the studio album The Way We Do Business.